When someone asks how to make bonsai, I take a deep breath.

 There is also a huge amount of bonsai information online.
 (Some legitimate, some not.)

-If you want to learn traditional bonsai, be wary of online new, easy and unique ways of how to make bonsai.
+If you want to learn traditional bonsai, be wary of online new, easy and unique ways.

 I have seen very few kits with good starter trees.

 Many are nothing more than rooted cuttings or young seedlings.
 Kits of this type are a very slow way to begin.